skner-dev/skner.DualGrid/Documentation~/user-guide.md

 ![](Images/example-tile-bottom-left.png) ‎ ‎ ‎ ‎
 ![](Images/example-tile-bottom-right.png) ‎ ‎ ‎ ‎

-These tiles can be arranged to make a single tile:
+These tiles can be arranged to visually represent the 4 corners of a 1x1 square tile:

 ![](Images/example-tile-bottom-right.png) ‎ ‎ ‎ ‎
 ![](Images/example-tile-bottom-left.png)